tenstorrent/tt-metal/tests/tt_eager/python_api_testing/sweep_tests/README.md

     - `args-sampling-strategy`: Strategy how arguments to operation will be configured.
 If set to `all` (which is default) sweep will go through all combinations for all inputs of data-layout, data-type, and memory configs defined in _args_ dictionary.
 If set to `random` sweep will randomly choose data-layout, data-type, and memory configs for each input to generate `num-samples` test runs.
     - `method`: Defaults to `default`; determines how the shapes are swept across
 - _comparison_: Maps to `python_api_testing/sweep_tests/comparison_funcs.py`.
+- _args-gen_: Maps to `python_api_testing/sweep_tests/generation_funcs.py`.
+You can choose what function is used to generate arguments for the test (dtype, layout etc).
+For example, for `glu` you might want to generate a `dim` parameter, so default `args-gen` won't be useful.
+- _sanitize-args_: `True` if `args-gen` is doing arg sanitization, `False` otherwise.
+If not stated, the default is `True`.
+When ON, args sanitization won't allow some problematic combinations of args (Eg. `BFLOAT8_B` and `ROW_MAJOR` layout).
+But args sanitization might be an obstacle when we want to create some more flexible tests.
 - _args_: Defines how arguments to operation can be configured in terms of data-layout, data_type and memory config.
   - `data-layout`: Data layout each input argument can take.
 Can be TILE or ROW_MAJOR.
   - `data-type`: Data type each input argument can take.
 Can be BFLOAT16 or BFLOAT8_B.